palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

    * Sentiment distribution as a histogram with sentiment scrores across app
    * Sentiment ratio
    * Sentiment by user rating eg. 1 = 0.5, 5 = 0.9 etc
    * Sentiments stats like Standard Deviation, Min/Max, percentiles

+* Topic modelling
+   * LDA algorith to extract topics for a chosen app (select k number of topics)
+   * Show probability of each topic / sort by probability
+   * Visualize probaility of each topic e.g with stacked chart per chosen app